Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_catalog_relnotes.md

 The following new features and enhancements are available in this update:

-* User can view, create, edit, release, deprecate, archive and delete an asset
+* User can view, create, edit, release, deprecate, archive and delete an asset.
-* The asset logical name is derived from the asset title
+* The asset logical name is derived from the asset title or auto-generated.
-* An asset can be linked with multiple API Service
+* An asset can be linked with multiple API Services.
-* Asset can be released (Major / Minor / Patch)
+* An asset can be released (Major / Minor / Patch).
 * A new version of a released asset can be created using the `Create new version` button
 * An asset supports multiple active versions and only one draft (the potential next release)
 * An asset used in a product cannot be archived.
 An error message is displayed in such situation